 7. Paid Time Off Policy: With an employee handbook, an employer can explain protocol for taking paid time off and how much paid time off is available.
 This gives employers an opportunity to address policies where unpaid leave may apply.
 It also outlines information on vacations and time off for illness or other personal reasons without having to discuss private issues with managers.

-An company employee handbook is a must-have to a well-run business.
-It protects and company’s interests, while also governing employee expectations and procedures to create an atmosphere of knowledge and understanding before an adverse incident occurs.
+A company employee handbook is a must-have to a well-run business.
+It protects a company’s interests, while also governing employee expectations and procedures to create an atmosphere of knowledge and understanding before an adverse incident occurs.
 Creating an employee handbook should be a primary objective and be part of the overall business plan.
 For those employers already using employee handbooks, review them periodically for compliance with changes in the law or when the number of employees changes, as different employment-related laws may apply depending on the size of the company.

 Trademark Disparagement?
 The Slants, The Redskins and the Supreme Court